github-tools/github-release-notes/docs/examples.md

 You can also change the filename with the option `--changelog-filename`.
 For a complete reference, check the [options]({{ "options#changelog-options" | relative_url }}).

-The changelog will look like this:
+The changelog will look like this (depending of your template configuration):

 > # Changelog
 ##  v0.4.3 (02/03/2016)